UPDATED: SEPTEMBER 05, 2023 | 3 MIN READ

 Oregon residents who qualify for Medicare have the option of Original Medicare (Part A and B), Medicare Advantage, and Medicare Part D.

 Original Medicare – Original Medicare is Parts A and B. Part A is hospital insurance.
-It covers inpatient care, skilled nursing facilities, some home health, and hospice care.
-Part B is medical insurance which goes towards physician visits, ER visits, diagnostic tests, ambulance transport, and other medical needs.
+It covers inpatient care, skilled nursing facilities, home health, and hospice care.
+Part B is medical insurance for physician visits, ER visits, diagnostic tests, ambulance transport, and other medical needs.

 Medicare Advantage – A combination of Parts A and B, Medicare Advantage is also known as Part C plans.
 These plans often include Medicare Part D or prescription drug coverage.